paxi-web3/paxi/README.md

 Founded on the principle that *less is more*, Paxi is designed to strip away unnecessary complexity and deliver a clean, efficient, and developer-friendly experience.
 Every part of the system is purpose-driven — from its modular [Cosmos SDK](https://docs.cosmos.network/v0.53/learn/intro/overview) architecture to its blazing-fast [CometBFT](https://cometbft.com) consensus engine — enabling a blockchain network that is both powerful and beautifully minimal.

+**Built upon deep optimizations of the Cosmos SDK and CometBFT**, Paxi achieves enhanced performance and security, making it an ideal foundation for scalable and resilient blockchain applications.

 **Paxi lowers the barrier to participation**, allowing anyone to become a validator — not just those with deep pockets.
 This ensures a more inclusive and decentralized network, where governance and consensus are open to all.

 Powered by **Go**, Paxi delivers high performance, fast development cycles, and easy onboarding for technical contributors.
 Whether you're building DeFi protocols, Web3 apps, or next-gen games, Paxi gives you a solid, secure, and intuitive platform to build on.